ymonika/POJOUtility/README.md

 PojoRunner.java

 ###### Examples:
-Below is the example of Customer class, where name, id, age & salary are fields:
+Below is the example of Customer class, where name, id, age & salary are fields,

 _/src/main/resources/_ here you can find class file with getter setter methods.

 input.txt file: